-The University of Utah College of Pharmacy supports the missions of the University of Utah and the University of Utah Health Sciences Center.
+The University of Utah College of Pharmacy supports the missions of the University of Utah and U Health.
 The Mission of the University of Utah College of Pharmacy is to: 1) advance health care related to optimal medication outcomes through education and training; 2) discover, develop and disseminate new biomedical knowledge and technology; and 3) provide pharmacy-based services and outreach activities to the community.